Operation Cockade: Operation Starkey

 Operation Starkey was a sham British and Canadian amphibious invasion into the Boulogne area, in northern France.
 For the United States, the original plan involved 2,300 heavy bomber, 3,700 fighter and 400 medium bomber sorties against targets near Boulogne.
 The goal was to convince the Germans that the British and Canadian invasion preparations were authentic.
 The British were to provide another 3,000 heavy bomber sorties into the Boulogne area.
 Starkey was to culminate with a large feint involving an amphibious force aboard 30 ships, operating off the Boulogne coast, in the hope of luring the Luftwaffe.
 The army part of the exercise was named Exercise or Operation Harlequin.

 Starkey encountered difficulties from the start.
-Major General Ira C. Eaker, the commander of the Eighth Air Force, criticized the Starkey plan by saying that it would force the Americans to abandon their strategic bombing offensive.
+Major General Ira C. Eaker, the commander of the Eighth Air Force, criticised the Starkey plan by saying that it would force the Americans to abandon their strategic bombing offensive.
 In a letter to Supreme Headquarters, Allied Expeditionary Force (SHAEF), Eaker stated that Starkey called for 2,300 heavy-bomber sorties over 14 days "when the command had only flown 5,356 combat sorties in the past 8 months."
 Although Eaker convinced SHAEF to lower the American commitment to three hundred heavy-bomber sorties, he promised to provide as many bomber sorties as possible from new bomber units undergoing training.
 When it was over, Eighth Air Force had flown a total of 1,841 bomber sorties.

 Other problems were encountered as well.
 Headquarters, VIII Air Support Command, noted that Starkey's planners had difficulty in agreeing on the rules of engagement for targets in Occupied France.
 The British and Americans unknowingly duplicated efforts on several occasions by flying the same missions within a few days of each other.
 The Royal Navy did not fully endorse the deception plan either since the Starkey planners had wanted two battleships for the amphibious force to act as bait for the Luftwaffe, but the navy was unwilling to risk its battleships in such a manner.
 Because of that opposition, Starkey's planners had to make several amendments to the deception plan.

 Despite those issues, Starkey provided a useful practical lesson in the complexity and the scale of the logistical supply chain that are needed to maintain flexible support to an invading force.
 Starkey also contributed to the perception that the Pas-de-Calais was the primary candidate for the invasion.